 - Introduction This subsection explains the purpose of the elements covered in the current section. - Basic Structure This subsection describes the new elements and attributes introduced in the current section of the specification and how they are combined. - Examples This subsection provides one or two basic examples of the correct use of the elements and attributes introduced in the current section of the specification.
-More extensive examples can be found in the examples section 10 of the CellML website. - Rules for CellML Documents This subsection provides formal rules for the use of the elements and attributes introduced in the current section to create valid CellML documents.
+More extensive examples can be found in the examples section10 of the CellML website. - Rules for CellML Documents This subsection provides formal rules for the use of the elements and attributes introduced in the current section to create valid CellML documents.
 These rules are specified as bulleted lists.
-Each rule may have an associated explanation, which appears directly after the rule, in square brackets ([]). - Rules for Processor Behaviour This subsection provides some rules for correct CellML processor behaviour with regards to the elements and attributes introduced in the current section.
+Each rule may have an associated explanation, which appears directly after the rule in square brackets ([]).